Please note:

 Thorny hedgerow pack

-This pack is suitable for gapping up or extending existing hedgerows.
+This pack is suitable for gapping up or extending existing hedgerows or shelterbelts.
 Hedgerows are home to a wide variety of wildlife and provide connectivity between larger habitats.
-Hawthorn flowers early in the year, providing a vital food source for early pollinators.
+Hawthorn flowers around May, providing a vital food source for early pollinators.
 Many birds such as robins and song thrushes also feed on the berries over the winter months.
 Hedgerow plants also support natural predators for common crop pests, such as aphids.

 This pack is suitable for gapping up or enhancing existing hedgerows.
 Hedgerow shrubs and trees offer many welfare benefits to livestock, often containing minerals and nutrients in higher concentrations than grass.
 For example, willow contains salicylic acid which has anti-inflammatory and pain-relieving properties.
 Cows and sheep can also browse on the leaves and small twigs, offering a supplementary food source in the dry summer months when grass growth can be limited.